-- THE AUTHORITY......
-The Trinity River Authority of Texas (the "Authority" or "Issuer") is a governmental agency of the State of Texas and a body politic and corporate, created as a conservation and reclamation district under Article XVI, Section 59 of the Texas Constitution pursuant to Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended.
-The Authority is governed by a Board (the "Board") of 25 directors who are appointed by the Governor for six-year terms. - PAYMENT OF INTEREST ......
-Interest on the Bonds accrues from the date they are initially delivered to the Underwriters, and is payable February 1, 2021 and each August 1 and February 1, thereafter until maturity or prior redemption (see "THE BONDS - Description of the Bonds,").

-- TAX EXEMPTION......
-In the opinion of Bond Counsel, the interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under the caption "TAX MATTERS" herein. - USE OF PROCEEDS ......
-Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to refund portions of certain outstanding System revenue bonds (see "SCHEDULE I") and (ii) to pay costs associated with the issuance of the Bonds.
+THE AUTHORITY The Trinity River Authority of Texas (the "Authority" or "Issuer") is a governmental agency of the State of Texas and a body politic and corporate, created as a conservation and reclamation district under Article XVI, Section 59 of the Texas Constitution pursuant to Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended.
+The Authority is governed by a Board (the "Board") of 25 directors who are appointed by the Governor for six-year terms.
+THE BONDS The Bonds are issued as \$70,180,000 Trinity River Authority of Texas Regional Wastewater System Revenue Refunding Bonds, Series 2021.
+The Bonds are issued as serial bonds maturing on August 1 in each of the years 2022 through 2033, inclusive (see "THE BONDS - Description of the Bonds").
+PAYMENT OF INTEREST Interest on the Bonds accrues from the date they are initially delivered to the Underwriters, and is payable February 1, 2022 and each August 1 and February 1, thereafter until maturity or prior redemption (see "THE BONDS - Description of the Bonds,").
+AUTHORITY FOR ISSUANCE The Bonds are issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapters 1207 and 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board on February 24, 2021.
+In the Bond Resolution, the Board delegated to the General Manager of the Authority (the "Authorized Officer") the authority to complete the sale of the Bonds.
+The terms of the sale are included in a "Pricing Certificate" which was approved and executed by the Authorized Officer, and which completed the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution") (see "THE BONDS - Authority for Issuance").
+SECURITY FOR THE BONDS The Bonds constitute special obligations of the Authority, payable both as to principal and interest, and secured by a first lien on a pledge of the Net Revenues (as defined in the Resolution) of the Authority under the Contracts entered into with the Contracting Parties (see "SECURITY AND SOURCE OF PAYMENT").
+REDEMPTION The Authority reserves the right, at its option, to redeem Bonds maturing on or after August 1, 2032 in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on August 1, 2031 or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption - Optional Redemption").
+TAX EXEMPTION In the opinion of Bond Counsel, the interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under the caption "TAX MATTERS" herein.
+USE OF PROCEEDS Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to refund portions of certain outstanding System revenue bonds (see "SCHEDULE I") and (ii) to pay costs associated with the issuance of the Bonds.
+RATINGS The Bonds are rated "AAA" by S&P Global Ratings, a division of S&P Global Inc. ("S&P"), and "AAA" by Fitch Ratings ("Fitch").
+The Outstanding Parity Bonds of the Authority are rated "AAA" by S&P and "AAA" by Fitch, each without regard to credit enhancement (see "OTHER INFORMATION - Ratings").